octopus-db/documentation/docs/source/data_tables.rst

 * VARUNITID -- Is fkey.
 For available values refer to :ref:`neo_variableunits_Fields`

 * VARCONTXID -- Is fkey.
-For available values refer to :ref:`neo_variablecontext_Fields`
+For available values refer to :ref:`neo_variablecontexts_Fields`

 ..  _Neotoma_tables: